stephenlake/laravel-queryable/docs/README.md

 ## Filtering on Relationships

-Filtering through relationships is as simple as delimiting the relationship tree with arrows (`->`):
+Filtering through relationships is as simple as delimiting the relationship tree with arrows (`->`) and then defining the allowed relations to filer:

-Example:
+Define the filterables:
+`Post::withFilters('threads.comments.title')->get()`

+Perform the HTTP call:
 `http://localhost?threads->comments->title=*foobar*`

-**Note:** The `getQueryables` array would need to return the `threads.comments.title` as a queryable attribute in order for this to work.

 ## Ordering Results